jvckmorvn/woofwoof/README.md

 ## Introduction
 Welcome to our dog sharing platform!
 Here's how it works: create an account on the app.
-You can then browse through dogs other usrrs have uploaded, search by breed or location, and upload dogs of your own.
-If you find one you like, take a look at the show page page, read some info about the owner and make an appointment to spend some good quality dog time!
+You can then browse through dogs other users have uploaded, search dogs by breed or location, and upload dogs of your own.
+If you find one you like, take a look on the show page page, read some info about the owner and make an appointment to spend some good quality dog time!

 ## Ruby versions
 - Ruby '3.0.3'